 Beetle powder might help save the planet

 When you look at every individual’s climate impact, the things we put in our mouths are responsible for a big part of our CO2 footprint.
 Meat is, as you probably know by now, a big sinner, and because of the nutrients in insects, this is where they get extra interesting.
 You can actually replace your meat intake with insect bars and crispbread.

 There’s no food out there that provides such high levels of nutrition using such few resources.
-The production of 1 kg insect protein uses very little feed and water and emits almost no CO2.
+The production of 1 kg insect protein uses very little feed and water and emits a small amount of CO2.
 The insects are farmed vertically and are partly fed food waste, which means that the insects (and especially their feed) don’t take up very much space.
 The space needed for growing feed for livestock is actually one of the biggest sinners when it comes to environmental degradation.
-Goodbye, rainforest!

 1 kilo insect protein vs. 1 kilo minced beef

 Well, why not just eat plants?

 A vegan or vegetarian diet is topnotch and it’s the right thing to do for a lot of people.
 There are, however, several reasons for the relevance of insects.
 For instance, you can find nutrients in insects that are difficult to get from a plant-based diet.